gnolang/gnonative/expo/README.md

 We prepared for you an example Hello World code.

-Open App.js and replace the content with this:
+Open App.tsx and replace the content with this:

 ```tsx
 import { GnoNativeProvider, useGnoNativeContext } from '@gnolang/gnonative';